July 3, 2023

 When you join an online class at Get Cooking you can choose to cook along with us, or to sit back and take notes, then cook at your leisure.

-Our live and interactive online classes are conversational, featuring two Instructors.
-One Chef Instructor cooks while the second Instructor hosts the class, answering questions and getting the conversation going.
+Our live and interactive online classes are informal and conversational.
 Class sizes are limited to ensure everyone has an opportunity to communicate directly with our Instructors.